 Read our full Bose F1 review for more detailed information.

 JBL EON 710 Review

 At a similar price point to the Electro-Voice is the EON 710.
 The sound quality is fantastic on this powered speaker but it is on the quieter side.
 Bluetooth is also a nice addition.

 - Excellent sound quality.

-- Bluetooth connectivity for control over volume and EQ.
+- Bluetooth connectivity for control over volume, EQ, and streaming music.